SilviuBadic/Rock-Paper-Scissors/README.md

 ## Features

 1 -- The main objects of the game (my hands).
-Three buttons (left - rock, middle - paper, right - scissors) 2 -- The result represented by two small thumbnails.
-My choice vs. computer's choices.
+Three buttons (left - rock, middle - paper, right - scissors) <br>
+2 -- The result represented by two small thumbnails.
+My choice vs. computer's choices. <br>
-3 -- The outputs represented by: a text calling the winner, a text representing competitors choices, a text that numbers the winns, losses and ties throughout the game
+3 -- The outputs represented by: a text calling the winner, a text representing competitors choices, a text that numbers the winns, losses and ties throughout the game <br>
 4 -- Two features which add a bit of complexity to the game: Autoplay, my choices being chosen randomly by the computer.
-One reset button which resets the score whenever we press the button.
+One reset button which resets the score whenever we press the button. <br>

 ## Lessons Learned